Family Recipe for Homemade Apple Butter & Biscuits

 Occasionally, I have friends and family asking, to share recipes, so today I’m sharing my prized apple butter recipe.
 Oh, how I love this recipe.
 It’s so easy and simple to make and it goes great on a warm homemade biscuit.
 Yes, I make those as well.
 If you like and make pancakes, they’re a great addition to pancakes too.
 I hope you enjoy my family’s apple butter recipe.

 In addition to this apple butter recipe, I have also shared my family's biscuit recipe in the online store.
 I developed this recipe myself over 20 years ago.
-When I bake them, my kids, husband, and myself literally keep an eye out on how many biscuits each of us eat...we don't wanted to be cheated; because they're so good.
-For the readers of my blog, I'm offering a discount on the purchase of my family's recipe and giving my apple butter recipe complimentary.
-Until December 31, 2017, use coupon code "flaky" for $1 off.
+When I bake them, my kids, husband, and myself literally keep an eye out on how many biscuits each of us eat...we don't want to be cheated; because they're so good.
+For the readers of my blog, I'm offering, giving my family's recipe for this prized treat.

 If you make these recipes for your family, I would love to hear your story and see your pictures.
 Have fun and enjoy.